trazok/gorbert/TechnicalReport.md

 ## Abstract
 #### Objectives

 The goal was simple and straightforward.
-A coffee shop had opened -- House of the Rising Sun -- and wanted a way for customers to order beverages remotely, without having to call in and place their orders, I sought to provide that functionality through an android application.
+A coffee shop had opened and wanted a way for customers to order beverages remotely, without having to call in and place their orders, I sought to provide that functionality through an android application.
 The goal being that customers would be able to download the app from the Play store, create and customize their drink orders, and then submit them to the coffee shop.
 Customers would then be able to pick up and pay for their orders at the counter.
 Merchant transactions would be ideal, but are beyond the scope of the project, and would be implemented in the future.

 #### Methods

 In order to achieve these goals, 	the project was broken down into it’s minimal component pieces.
 The next step was to develop a rudimentary, but functional version of the product.
-This was accomplished using Android Studio, SQLite, and an attempt at the Agile framework.
-Each weekly stint attempted to add some functionality, test, troubleshoot, and have working and “deployable” by Wednesday.
+This was accomplished using Android Studio[2], SQLite, and an attempt at the Agile framework.
+Each weekly stint attempted to add some functionality, test, troubleshoot, and have working and “deployable” each Wednesday.
 While this wasn’t always feasible, it was the underlying methodology throughout the semester.

 #### Results